-Removable partial denture consists of artificial teeth attached to gum-colored base made of plastic.
-Depending on your situation, the dentist will design custom denture for you.
+Removable partial denture consists of artificial teeth attached to a gum-colored base made of plastic.
+Depending on your situation, the dentist will design custom dentures for you.
 It may have metal clasps to connect to your teeth or other types of connections that look more natural.
 Crowns on the teeth that serve as attachments will need some adjustments to ensure proper fit.

 - Valplast Partial Denture

 Valplast is a flexible material consisting of biocompatible nylon and thermoplastic resin.
 It is a perfect base for partial dentures.
 Valplast provides a high degree of flexibility and stability to any dental restoration.
 Moreover, the shape, color, and design of valplast dentures ideally blend with the tissues’ appearance, making your prosthetic device invisible.
 Valplast dentures are nonallergic, light-weighted and free of metallic taste.